cncf/memorials/dan-kohn.md

 ## Jim Haughwout

 Dan was not only a tremendous leader in the open source community, but a kind person who made all feel welcome.
 I still remember meeting him at my first KubeCon event, at the Tivoli in Copenhagen.
 He will be missed--but not forgotten.
 His work is now being carried on by a 100,000+ committers, building a better community for all.
 RIP!

+## Joe Beda

+The last several years of my life have been intimately entangled with Kubernetes and the CNCF.
+And Dan was a fundamental part of making the CNCF what it is.
+I didn't always agree with him, but it was always above board.
+He always worked hard to balance all of the various forces to create win-win situations and success for everyone involved.
+Whenever we met at a conference or event he was always easy to talk to and clearly cared about fostering a community.

+The big thing I'll remember Dan for is his work and dedication for including, diversity and equity.
+In multiple instances Dan would go beyond what was easy to really try and move the our community (and, by small increments, the larger industry) forward.
+He really worked to make sure that KubeCon (and the CNCF as a whole) were at the forefront of things like diversity scholorships.
+I know that this had an impact on *many* in our community.
+Beyond just KubeCon, he took feedback around diversity in the governing structure of the CNCF (TOC, GB) very seriously.
+He put himself out on a limb multiple times to do the right thing to lead in this space.
+I was and am impressed with his commitment.

+Goodbye Dan.
+You will be missed.